wmwolf/MESA_Reader/mesa_reader/README.md

 	'profile_suffix' => 'data'
 	'history_file'   => 'history.data'
 	'index_file'     => 'profiles.index

-Normally these shouldn't need to be altered, and so long as you don't have custom-named log directories, `l = MESALogDir.new`, with no options, should suffice.
+Normally these shouldn't need to be altered, and so long as you don't have custom-named log directories, `l = MesaLogDir.new`, with no options, should suffice.

-## MESAData Methods
+## MesaData Methods

-There are 11 publicly accessible instance methods for `MESAData` objects.
+There are many publicly accessible instance methods for `MesaData` objects.
 Their usage is detailed below.
-For convenience, we'll assume that `s` is an instance of the `MESAData` class.
+For convenience, we'll assume that `s` is an instance of the `MesaData` class.
 That is, assume we have already done

-	s = MESAData.new('LOGS/history.data')
+	s = MesaData.new('LOGS/history.data')

 ### `#bulk_data`
 Returns an array of Dvectors containing the columns from the source file.
 This